J-mazz/sys-scan-agent_MLops/synthetic_data/README.md

 - `kernel_correlation_producer.py`: Kernel parameter correlation analysis
 - `langchain_correlation_producer.py`: LangChain-assisted high-value correlation synthesis

 > **Note:** The LangChain correlation producer activates automatically when `use_langchain=True` and the LangChain packages/API credentials are available.
 Without LangChain, the pipeline falls back to deterministic correlation logic while keeping the broader workflow intact.
+When the main pipeline runs on the Python 3.14 free-threaded build, LangChain prompts are automatically proxied to a Python 3.12 runtime (default: `.venv-3.12/bin/python`) so you retain no-gil throughput while still calling the LangChain stack.

 ### Testing & Validation